Big Oil’s green makeover

 The other challenge that BP faces as it tries to reinvent itself is competition in areas where other companies have more experience.

-One competitor is 8minute Solar Energy, a privately owned firm which is building solar panels expected to generate 16 gigawatts - enough to power 20 million American homes.
+One competitor is 8minute Solar Energy, a privately owned firm that is building solar panels expected to generate 18 gigawatts — enough to provide power to 20 million people.
 (Eight minutes is the time it takes for solar radiation to travel from the sun to Earth.)

-The company has more than 50 utility-scale projects under construction, including a $1.3 billion installation for the Los Angeles Department of Water and Power that both generates solar energy and then stores it.
+The company has more than 50 utility-scale projects under construction, including a $1.3 billion installation for the Los Angeles Department of Water and Power that generates solar energy and then stores it.
 The projects rely on power purchase agreements, where the developer owns the solar panels and keeps a percentage of the payments for the electricity produced.

 BP’s Looney said that the Lightsource solar unit has gone from 1.6 gigawatts under construction to 16 gigawatts in just two years.
 Looney’s goal is 50 gigawatts.